inmagik/react-rocketjump/docs/api_rj.md

 ### effectPipeline

-`(observable: RxObservable) => RxObservable`
+`(actionObservable: RxObservable, stateObservable: RxObservable) => RxObservable`

 This is used to customize the pipeline used to dispatch actions to observables.
-It is passed in a function that is called with the action stream and it is expected to return again an RxObservable.
+It is passed in a function that is called with the action stream and the state stream and it is expected to return again an RxObservable.
 This configuration setting is useful to introduce some transformations supported by RxJs, for instance `debounce`

 **Example**
 Debounce an API call